Taoist sexual practices: Women

-Women also helped men extend their lives.
-Many of the ancient texts were dedicated explanations of how a man could use sex to extend his own life but, his life was extended only through the absorption of the woman's vital energies (jing and qi).
+Many of the ancient texts were dedicated explanations of how a man could use sex to extend his own life, but his life was extended only through the absorption of the woman's vital energies (jing and qi).
 Some Taoists came to call the act of sex "the battle of stealing and strengthening".
 These sexual methods could be correlated with Taoist military methods.
 Instead of storming the gates, the battle was a series of feints and maneuvers that would sap the enemy's resistance.
 Fang described this battle as "the ideal was for a man to 'defeat' the 'enemy' in the sexual 'battle' by keeping himself under complete control so as not to emit semen, while at the same time exciting the woman until she reached orgasm and shed her Yin essence, which was then absorbed by the man."

 Jolan Chang points out that it was after the Tang dynasty (AD 618–906) that "the Tao of Loving" was "steadily corrupted", and that it was these later corruptions that reflected battle imagery and elements of a "vampire" mindset.
 Other research into early Taoism found more harmonious attitudes of yin-yang communion.

 Multiple partners

-This practice was not limited to male on female, however, as it was possible to women to do the same in turn with the male yang.
+This practice was not limited to male on female, however, as it was possible for women to do the same in turn with the male yang.
 The deity known as the Queen Mother of the West was described to have no husband, instead having intercourse with young virgin males to nourish her female element.